 After you receive a referral (assignment) of a child, which may include a photograph with social and medical information, LCFS can provide you with resources to evaluate the child’s social and medical information and help you make an informed decision about the referral.

-After you and your child arrive home, your LCFS caseworker will provide support and complete the necessary post-placement/post-adoption reports.
-LCFS will also explain to you how to obtain a Social Security number, a U.S. birth certificate and proof of U.S. citizenship for your child, as well as completing and forwarding the court report necessary for the finalization of your child’s adoption or re-adoption in the United States.
-Finally, post-placement /post-adoption services are available to help you with any questions or issues.
+After you and your child arrive home, your LCFS caseworker will provide post-placement/post-adoption services and support and complete the reports that are required by your child’s country of origin and the ASP.
+LCFS will also explain how to obtain a Social Security number, a U.S. birth certificate and proof of U.S. citizenship for your child, as well as information for the finalization of your child's adoption or re-adoption in the United States.

 Eligibility requirements vary by country.
 Prospective adoptive parents may find country requirements and eligibility criteria for prospective adoptive parents on the intercountry-adoption website of the U.S. Department of State.
 You will also find application instructions for filling out Form I800A and instructions for filling out Form I600A.